davidcreativeuk/nidirect-prototypeForm/userGuide.md

         <input class="govuk-input " id="firstname" name="firstname" type="text">
     </div>
     ```

+    The error message should describe what to do when the user hasn't answered the question.

+    The prototype kit will only show your error message if, when the **save and continue** button is pressed, the question hasn’t been answered.

 5. Make sure each input and error component has a unique `id`.